monome/docs/norns/help.md

 - Make sure the USB stick is detected with `ls /media/usb` (this should show the contents of the USB stick)
 - If it's there, copy your dust folder with `cp -r /home/we/dust /media/usb`
 - Shutdown with `sudo shutdown now`

+## taking a screenshot <a name="png"></a>

+Capturing a screenshot of your norns can be a helpful tool for creating illustrative documentation or sharing UI ideas.

+With your norns powered-on and connected to the same WIFI network as your computer, connect to maiden.
+Then, execute this line in maiden's REPL (replacing <FILENAME> with something unique):

+`_norns.screen_export_png("/home/we/<FILENAME>.png")`

+Use [SFTP](../sftp/) to connect to norns and download the PNG you just created.
+You'll notice the PNG is kinda tiny and the colors are inverted.
+Let's fix that with [ImageMagick](https://imagemagick.org/script/download.php).

+With ImageMagick installed on your computer, execute the following (replacing <FILENAME> with your chosen filename from the previous command):

+`magick convert <FILENAME>.png -gamma 1.25 -filter point -resize 400% -gravity center -background black -extent 120% <FILENAME>-m.png`

+This will clean up the image and make it look just like it renders on norns :)

 ## additional a's to faq's <a name="faq"></a>